 blocking.

-Rather than of calling in_avail() directly, you can use
+Rather than of calling in_avail()

-std::istream::readsome(char_type* s, streamsize n) which
+std::istream::readsome(char_type* s, streamsize n)

-will read min(rdbuf()->in_avail(), n) characters and store
+will read min(rdbuf()->in_avail(), n)

-them at s.
+them at s

 PStreams does not provide any way of setting a time out but it's fairly easy to implement using signals.
 A signal can be scheduled using alarm(2) or setitimer(2) and a handler can set a flag to indicate the signal was raised.
 If the flag is set when the read returns it indicates that the signal was raised before the read completed, so you should take appropriate action, such as killing the child process.